daisyUniverse/discho/readme.md

 discho -t <TOKEN> sets bot token for the bot discho -u <FILEPATH> will upload this file as an attachement.
-Append -c <channel-name> to specify a channel, otherwise it will send to the last used discho -cb <FILEPATH> will upload this file as an attatchement, and attempt to post its content as a code block using its file extension as the syntax discho -h shows this discho install: installs this script to /usr/bin/ for systemwide use
+Append -c <channel-name> to specify a channel, otherwise it will send to the last used discho -cb <FILEPATH> will upload this file as an attatchement, and attempt to post its content as a code block using its file extension as the syntax discho -dm <USER ID> sends a DM to a user discho -h shows this discho install: installs this script to /usr/bin/ for systemwide use
 ```